-The Birmingham Westside Extension is the next phase of works following the tram extension from St Chads to Grand Central which opened for passenger service in May 2016.
+The Birmingham Westside Metro extension is the next phase of works following the West Midlands Metro extension from St Chads to Grand Central which opened for passenger service in May 2016.
 Construction on this extension, which is a little over 2km in length and will be delivered in two phases, started in summer 2017.
-When fully completed trams will operate between Grand Central in the city centre to Hagley Road in Edgbaston.
+When fully completed the West Midlands Metro will operate between Grand Central in the city centre to Hagley Road in Edgbaston.

 The first phase of development will continue from Grand Central, past Birmingham’s Town Hall to Centenary Square.
-The extension will provide tram stops serving Victoria Square and the Paradise and Arena Central developments at the redeveloped Centenary Square.
+The extension will provide West Midlands Metro stops serving Victoria Square and the Paradise and Arena Central developments at the redeveloped Centenary Square.

 This part of the overall extension will be approximately 1.35km long and together with the Hagley Road terminus will feature intermediate stops at Brindleyplace and Five Ways.